 Tattoo Removal / Regret – Key Information

-SkinteX uses advanced, innovative methods (including the new pain reduction technique) all for your safety, reassurance & peace of mind.
+SkinteX Laser Clinic uses advanced, innovative methods (including the new pain reduction technique) all for your safety, reassurance & peace of mind.

 Tattoo regret has become common & many look for a quick fix to their problem.
 Some practices claim to remove a tattoo in a couple of sessions just to get you in the door, but we know this is impossible, so beware of sales hype!
 Of course they could be referring to older amateur tattoo with low ink density & a small area, which then might be possible – but this is not the norm.

 Pro or amateur?
-Amateur applications are removed quickly.
-But professional applications take longer, because there’s an even ink spread, more densely applied in the correct part of the dermis rather than random & using quality modern inks; some having bright colours with a polymer, or high metallic (or titanium) content, which is harder to break down.
+Amateur tattoo are removed quickly.
+But professional applications take longer, because there’s an even ink spread, more densely applied in the correct part of the dermis rather than random & they use quality modern inks.
+Some with bright colours with a polymer, or high metallic (or titanium) content, is harder to break down.